Large Powers asymptotics, Khinchin families and Lagrangian distributions: Probability generating functions

-We now introduce the so called Lagrangian probability distributions.
+We now turn our attention to Lagrangian probability distributions.
 We refer to \cite{Sibuya} for a neat presentation of the basic theory of these probability distributions.
 See also \cite{Consul}, for a comprehensive treatment, and \cite{Pakes}.

 We start with a probability generating function $\phi$ of a variable $Y$ taking values in $\{0,1, \ldots\}$.
 We assume that $\phi$ is in $\K$.